chrthomsen/pygrametl/docs/examples/parallel.rst

             lookupatts=['name'])

-    # A couple of functions is defined to extract and transform the information
+    # Two functions are defined to transform the information in product.csv
-    # in the csv file each taking a row which is changed before being passed on
     def normaliseProductNames(row):
         # Expensive operations should be performed in a flow, this example is
-        # simple, so the performance gain is negated by overhead
+        # simple, so the performance gain is negated by the synchronization
         row['name'].lower()

     def convertPriceToThousands(row):
         # Expensive operations should be performed in a flow, this example is
-        # simple, so the performance gain is negated by overhead
+        # simple, so the performance gain is negated by the synchronization
         row['price'] = int(row['price']) / 1000

-    # A flow is created from the functions defined above, this flow can then be
+    # A flow is created from the two functions defined above, this flow can then
-    # called just like any other function, while two processes run the functions
+    # be called just like any other functions despite being parallelized
-    # underneath and take care of passing the arguments in batch between them
     flow = createflow(normaliseProductNames, convertPriceToThousands)

-    # The data is read form the csv file in a split point so that the main
+    # The data is read from product.csv in a splitpoint so the main process
-    # process does not have to both read the input data and insert it in the DB
+    # does not have to both read the input data and load it into the table
     @splitpoint
     def producer():
         for row in products: